Process Governance: The Integral Part of the Business Process

-Many businesses don’t invest enough their time and resources in creating process schemes, not to mention systematically improving them.
-This is a mistake.
+Any company must have its processes well-defined and mapped out to benefit from efficiency and time savings.
+Many businesses don’t invest enough time and resources in creating process schemes and systematically improving them, which is a mistake.
 Businesses in all sectors should give it high importance.
-The main benefits of having business processes well defined are efficiency and productivity.
+The main benefits of having business processes well-defined are efficiency and productivity.

 Elements of a business process